brickbite/hide-youtube-progress/README.md

 ## Background

 When watching vods of matches, the video's duration is usually shown.
 This can be telling of the result, since video length can correlate to how close or one-sided the match was.
-By hiding the progress bar and video duration, this extension brings the watching experience closer to that of a live stream.
+By hiding info such as the progress bar and video duration, this extension brings the watching experience closer to that of a live stream.

 ## Installing the extension